Robust Cauchy-Based Methods for Predictive Regressions: Finite Sample Performance

 \subsubsection{Simulation Design}

 We now examine the finite-sample performance of the proposed tests in a discrete-time setting with an intercept, comparing them to the IVX test of \citet{KMS2015}.
-The data-generating process (DGP) is specified as
+The DGP is specified as

-for $t = 2, \ldots, T$, where $T \in \{60, 240, 600\}$ corresponds to 5, 20, and 50 years of monthly data.
-We set $\beta \in \{0.5k : k = 0, 1, \ldots, 5\}$ and $\bar{\kappa} \in \{0, 50, 100\}$, and consider a one-sided test of $H_0\!: \beta = 0$ against $H_A\!: \beta > 0$.\footnote{The IVX test of \citet{KMS2015} performs well in two-sided testing for a broad class of models.
+for $t = 2, \ldots, 12T$, where \textbf{$T \in \{20, 50, 100\}$ corresponds to 20, 50, and 100 years of monthly data (i.e., 240, 600, and 1200 monthly observations, respectively).
+The constant term in the predictive regression is set to zero.} We set $\beta \in \{0.5k : k = 0, 1, \ldots, 5\}$ and $\bar{\kappa} \in \{0, 50, 100\}$, and consider a one-sided test of $H_0\!: \beta = 0$ against $H_A\!: \beta > 0$.\footnote{The IVX test of \citet{KMS2015} performs well in two-sided testing for a broad class of models with constant volatility.
 However, as shown in \citet{DEMETRESCU2023105271}, the IVX method exhibits severe size distortions in one-sided tests when regressors are highly persistent and endogenous.
-For this reason, we focus on the one-sided case to demonstrate the performance of our methods in this setting.}
+For this reason, we focus on the one-sided case to highlight the performance of our methods in this setting. \textbf{Simulations for two-sided and joint hypothesis tests are also reported in Section B of the Online Appendix.
+Notably, while the IVX approach demonstrates reliable size control under constant volatility, it exhibits significant size distortions in the presence of non-constant volatility.
+In contrast, our methods remain robust to such heteroskedasticity.}}

 The innovation process $\eta_t$ follows an MA($q$) process: